-While Xbox Game Pass, as the name suggests, has been an Xbox exclusive for years, that's now changed.
-In the run-up to E3 2019, the company revealed that Xbox Game Pass is headed to PC, with PC gamers able to enjoy the same subscription-based game experience as console players - although there are differences between the offerings, despite sharing the same name.
+While Xbox Game Pass, as the name suggests, was once Xbox exclusive for years, that's no longer the case.
+Xbox Game Pass is also available on PC, with PC gamers able to enjoy the same subscription-based game experience as console players - although there are differences between the offerings, despite sharing the same name.

-Microsoft has confirmed that there will be over PC 100 games to dip into by August, compared to a list of 200+ currently available via the Xbox One - though there are still plenty of major titles included, along with some PC exclusives like Imperator: Rome and Football Manager 19.
+There are over PC 100 games to dip into, compared to a list of 200+ currently available via the Xbox One - though there are still plenty of major titles included, along with some PC exclusives like Football Manager 2020.
 Apart from that, you'll get the same launch-day-availability, discounts and other benefits available to Xbox One gamers.

 How much does Xbox Game Pass cost?

 The monthly subscription fee for either the Xbox One or PC version is £7.99/$9.99, which is substantially cheaper than the £12.99/$19.99 monthly rate for PlayStation Now, the service's closest rival.
 Note that this gets you one or the other of the console and PC versions, not both.

 If you like the sound of both, the best value option is Xbox Game Pass Ultimate: for just £10.99/$14.99 per month you'll get Xbox Game Pass for both console and PC, and Xbox Live Gold thrown in too.
 You also get Xbox Cloud Gaming thrown in too, so you can play all of the Game Pass games on any Android device, and from 10 November Ultimate will also give you full access to the EA Play game library; and a 30-day free trial of Disney+.